MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab11_Export and Anonymize Data.md

 1. [] Refresh your access token if necessary (use POST AuthorizeGetToken).

-1. [] Once everything is set up and ready to go, press Send in Postman to initiate the \$export request.
+1. [] Once everything is set up and ready to go, with the **\$export** request selected, press **Send** in Postman to initiate the request.

     The \$export operation uses the [FHIR Asynchronous Request Pattern](https://hl7.org/fhir/R4/async.html).
 Detailed information on headers for bulk export operations in FHIR can be found [here](https://hl7.org/Fhir/uv/bulkdata/export/index.html#headers).

 1. [] You should receive a 202 Accepted response.

-1. [] Now if you go to your "expsa" storage account, there should be a new folder within the anonymization container.
-Go to this folder to access the de-identified FHIR data that you just exported (inside the folder, each row will have three dots on the right side - click these three dots and select View/Edit).
+1. [] Now if you go to your **expsa** storage account, there should be a new folder within the **anonymization** container.
+Go to this folder to access the de-identified FHIR data that you just exported.

+1. [] Inside the folder, each row will have three dots on the right side.
+Select these three dots and select **View/Edit**.
 You will notice that information has been removed/redacted from the FHIR records per the anonymization rules defined in the anonymizationConfig.json file.

 ===